markszabo/Hacktivity2016/README.md

 >
 >3. wifi_send_pkt_freedom data format : start from 802.11 header, no more extra data in the front.

 But they made a mistake.
 Officially they have added the functionality in SDK 1.4 with the limitation already in place.
 But someone discovered, that the function is already presented in the binaries of SDK 1.3, only the function descriptions are missing from the header file.
-So let's get SDK 1.3 and add the missing declarations to the header file.
+So let's get SDK 1.3 and add the missing declarations to the header file!
+Be aware, that this process does not always go easy, so be prepared for some debugging.

 ## Setting up the environment